The Emperor's New Groove: Legacy

 The Emperor's New Groove was not as well received as Disney's other animated features at the time, which were more focused on Broadway-style musicals like Beauty and the Beast or heroic characters with comedy situations like Hercules, and arrived just before films like Shrek and Ice Age that would launch a wave of animated comedy films.
-Reception towards the film has improved over time, with Polygons Petrana Radulovic theorizing that the film's irreverent style of comedy had simply been released at the wrong time by debuting too soon after the tonal shift away from the musical animated films that had defined the 1990s, and too early for the humor that would become trademarks of films such as Shrek and Ice Age.
+Reception towards the film improved over time, with Polygons Petrana Radulovic theorizing that the film's irreverent style of comedy had simply been released at the wrong time by debuting too soon after the tonal shift away from the musical animated films that had defined the 1990s, and too early for the humor that would become trademarks of films such as Shrek and Ice Age.

-The Emperor's New Groove and The Road to El Dorado have since gained appreciation as standalone works from that period as well-written comedies in part due to the arrival of Internet culture and has since become something of a cult favorite among Disney fans at the time.
-For The Emperor's New Groove, the film has comedic timing and slapstick comedy that has been compared to classic Looney Tunes.
-As a result, numerous Internet memes based on screenshots from the film have emerged, such as Pacha's "just right" gesture as an image macro representing perfection, or a meme during the COVID-19 pandemic featuring Kronk documenting "Apocalypse Bingo".

-In November 2025, many crew members including the film's director Mark Dindal, writer David Reynolds, story supervisor Stephen Anderson as well as cast member Bob Bergen the voice of Bucky the Squirrel, reunited to celebrate the film's 25 year anniversary by participating in a 2-hour livestream on YouTube on The Tammy Tuckey Show.
-The event had been organised ahead of time.
+In subsequent years and decades, The Emperor's New Groove and The Road to El Dorado gained appreciation as standalone works from that period as well-written comedies in part due to the arrival of Internet culture, and became something of a cult favorite among Disney fans at the time.
+As a result of its comedic timing and slapstick comedy comparable to classic Looney Tunes, numerous Internet memes based on screenshots from The Emperor's New Groove emerged, such as Pacha's "just right" gesture as an image macro representing perfection, or a meme during the COVID-19 pandemic featuring Kronk documenting "Apocalypse Bingo", a group of memes about the bad things of 2020.
+For 2025, the film's 25-year anniversary, The Emperor's New Groove was part of "the Biggest Disney Fan Event of the year", Destination D23, at the Walt Disney World Resort.
+In November 2025, many crew members, including the film's director Mark Dindal, writer David Reynolds, story supervisor Stephen Anderson, and cast member Bob Bergen who voiced Bucky the Squirrel, reunited to celebrate the film's 25-year anniversary by participating in a two-hour livestream on YouTube on The Tammy Tuckey Show.